 Difference Between Whole Life Insurance vs Term Life Insurance

-Getting medically insured is the need of an hour these days as people are suffering from a wide range of health issues and sickness due to the worsening of our environment and also living an unhealthy lifestyle adds to the cause.
-Due to this getting a life insurance or medical insurance for any amount of money or tenure becomes a paramount requirement these days.
-When you talk about insurance the two major insurance policies that come up and are widely sold in the market these days are whole life insurance and term life insurance.
-In this whole life insurance vs term life insurance article, we will try and understand the key differences between the two kinds of insurance products and also understand their nature and clauses.
+Getting medically insured is the need of an hour these days as people are suffering from a wide range of health issues and sickness due to the worsening of our environment, and also living an unhealthy lifestyle adds to the cause.
+Due to this, getting life insurance or medical insurance for any amount of money or tenure becomes a paramount requirement these days.
+When you talk about insurance, the two major insurance policies that come up and are widely sold in the market these days are whole life insurance and term life insurance.
+In this whole life insurance vs. term life insurance article, we will try and understand the key differences between the two kinds of insurance products and also understand their nature and clauses.

 Whole Life Insurance vs Term Life Insurance (Infographics)

 Below is the top 4 difference between Whole Life Insurance vs Term Life Insurance: